Yirrkala: Mission

-Land rights
+Church panels and bark petitions

+Yirrkala played a pivotal role in the development of the relationship between Indigenous and non-Indigenous Australians.

+In early 1963, clan elders came together to paint the Yirrkala Church Panels, which documented the Yolngu claim to the land through ancestral stories.
+Consisting of two 4 m sheets of masonite, eight elders of the Dhuwa moiety painted one sheet with their major ancestral narratives and clan designs, and eight elders of the Yirritja moiety painted the other sheet with Yirritja designs.

-Yirrkala played a pivotal role in the development of the relationship between Indigenous and non-Indigenous Australians when the document Bark Petition was created at Yirrkala in 1963 and sent to the Federal Government to protest the Prime Minister's announcement that a parcel of their land was to be sold to a bauxite mining company.
-Although the petition itself was unsuccessful in the sense that the bauxite mining at Nhulunbuy went ahead as planned, it alerted non-Indigenous Australians to the need for Indigenous representation in such decisions, and it prompted a government report recommending compensation payments, protection of sacred sites, creation of a permanent parliamentary standing committee to scrutinise developments at Yirrkala, and also acknowledgments of the Indigenous people's moral right to their lands.
-The Bark Petition is on display in the Parliament House in Canberra.
+A series of four petitions, attached to decorated bark panels, were created at the mission in 1963 and sent to the Federal Government to protest the Prime Minister's announcement that a parcel of their land was to be sold to a bauxite mining company.
+Although the petitions were unsuccessful in the sense that the bauxite mining at Nhulunbuy went ahead as planned, it alerted non-Indigenous Australians to the need for Indigenous representation in such decisions, and it prompted a government report recommending compensation payments, protection of sacred sites, creation of a permanent parliamentary standing committee to scrutinise developments at Yirrkala, and also acknowledgments of the Indigenous people's moral right to their lands.
+This marked an important moment in the history of Indigenous land rights in Australia and native title in Australia.

+One of the Bark Petitions is on display in the Parliament House in Canberra.

 Outstation status

 The settlement was funded as an outstation during the 1980s.